 Going back to 1990 when the Dow traded around 2,750, you’ll find this index reverts back to within 1% of it’s opening value at least once, in every given year, and sometimes three or four times as was the case in 2011.
 I don’t know about you but that would drive me to drink.

 I’d be rich if I had a nickel for every time I heard, “If only I had bought Apple when it IPO.”
 Apple IPOd at $22.00 in 1980 and it hung around its IPO price until 1985.
-Of course, it has split many times since and is trading at $170.00 today and $5000 invested in 1980 would now be worth $1.2 million but who could have hung on to it that long?
+It is trading a lot higher today and $5000 invested in 1980 would now be worth over a million.
+But who could have hung on to it that long?
 So yes you would be rich IF you had held on to AAPL since 1980.
 I have yet to meet a human being who has that kind discipline.
 Human psychology is not conducive to Buy and Hold.

 And that was if you had the insight to buy AAPL and not one of the hundreds of stocks that have closed their doors since 1980.

 Basically, investors need to spend more time and energy on their investments.
 They need to take their life savings off auto-pilot and start dealing with what’s happening today.
 And that means taking small chunks out of the trends then stepping aside – no more buy & hold.